 Section 1.
 Election for Stewards shall take place by secret ballot.

 Section 2.
 Election for Stewards shall be supervised by a democratically elected Campus election committee.
 The chairperson of the Campus election committee shall be the Campus member of the Local Union election committee.

 Section 3.
 The membership at each Campus may determine its own election procedures for Stewards, consistent with the elections rules established by these bylaws and the Constitution of the International Union, UAW.

 Section 1.
 All candidates standing for elected office of the Executive Officers of the Local Union must be members and have been in continuous good standing for one (1) year prior to accepting nomination.
 The requirement for continuous good standing will be effective June 1, 2012.

 Section 2.
-All other candidates standing for elected office of the Local or a Campus must be members and have been in continuous good standing for ninety (90) days prior to accepting nomination.
+All other candidates standing for elected office of the Local or a Campus must be members and have been in continuous good standing for forty five (45) days prior to accepting nomination.
 The requirement for continuous good standing will be effective November 1, 2011.

 Article 17 – Referendum

 Section 1.
 A referendum vote of the membership may be held on any action of the executive board or the Joint Council.
 Such a referendum vote shall be scheduled within thirty (30) days from the presentation to the Recording Secretary of a valid referendum petition.
 The members shall be properly notified of the place, date, and time for any referendum vote at least fifteen (15) days prior to the vote.